loggi/loggibud/loggibud/README.md

-VRPLoggi Benchmark
+Loggi BUD - Benchmark for Urban Deliveries
 ==================

 A dataset and benchmark for last-mile urban logistics.

 # Overview

-The VRPLoggi benchmark contains a dataset and benchmark scripts for urban logistics problems.
+The Loggi Benchmark for Urban Deliveries contains a dataset and benchmark scripts for large-scale urban logistics problems.
 The data is from public sources that are highly correlated with actual last-mile deliveries performed by Loggi.
-Similar to several benchmarks, we also publish a leaderboard of best known solutions.
+Similar to several benchmarks, we publish a leaderboard of best known solutions.

 # Leaderboards

-### Capacitated Vehicle Routing Problem
+### Task 1.1 Capacitated Vehicle Routing Problem

 | Submission | Date       | Submitted by             | Solution                            | Distance (km)       |
 | ---------- | -----------| ------------------------ | ----------------------------------- | ------------------- |